TillerMiller/BingBot/README.md

  * faker
  * selenium-webdriver
  * yaml
-* Headless server (optional - I run my Browsie with xvfb so that I never even have to look at bing)
+* Headless server (optional - I run my Browsie with xvfb so that I never even see an open browser)

 Install Instructions
 ---------------------